Ultimi-Sumiti/Face_detection_and_emotion_recognition/README.md

 # Face Detection and Emotion Recognition

 This project implements a computer vision system capable of detecting human faces in static images and recognizing their emotional expressions.
-The system combines a classical approach for face detection with a pre-trained convolutional neural network (CNN) for emotion classification.
+The system combines a classical approach for face detection thath is the Viola Jones algorithm, with a pre-trained convolutional neural network (EfficientNet/ConvexNetTiny) for emotion classification.

-## 🎯 Project Goal
+## Project Goal

 The main objective is to develop a comprehensive facial analysis system that integrates two fundamental tasks:
 1.  **Face Detection**: To identify and isolate facial regions in an image.